XQuery

 </price>

 Multiple output documents.
-XSLT's xsl:result-document can generate many output files from a single input — ideal for static site generation, batch PDF creation, or splitting large documents.
+XSLT's xsl:result-document generates many output files from a single input.
+This suits static site generation, batch PDF creation, and splitting large documents.

 Reusable template libraries.
 XSLT's import/include mechanism with priority-based override is well-suited to building theme systems and customizable document pipelines.